exie1/BRain/README.md

   * See requirements_conda.txt or requirements_pip.txt for a full list of dependencies.
   * Use "conda create --name <env> --file requirements_conda.txt" to create the virtual Anaconda environment with your choice of name <env> OR
   * Use "pip install -r requirements_pip.txt" to install the required dependencies using pip.

+### Functions
+* extractTailDeg.m
+  * Processes a cell array of burst locations at different times to generate tail degrees for different time windows
+* prob_densities.m
+  * Function processes xy.mat gamma burst position data to generate a grid of probabilities for gamma burst locations

 ### Data files
 * somePatt_zscores_d1.mat